Flu season is here. Get vaccinated now for season-long protection.

 - Flu shot

-- Injection that contains dead (inactivated) influenza virus, given by injection into the muscle.
+- Inactivated (dead) influenza virus, is injected into the muscle.

 - Some inactivated influenza vaccine contains a preservative called thimerosal.
 Thimerosal-free influenza vaccine is available.
 Ask your healthcare provider for more information.